karma4u101/Templating-With-Twitter-Bootstrap/README.md

 Quick Start
 -----------
 The only prerequisites for running this Lift example is that you have Git and Java installed and configured on the target computer.
-You don't need to use it but the project also includes a Eclipse plug-in for browsing and following/working with the code, see the Scala IDE section.
+You don't need to use it but the project also includes Eclipse, IDEA and ENSIME plug-in for browsing and following/working with the code, see the [Scala IDE Support] section bellow.

 1) If you wish you can fetch the FoBo module and build it yourself but as of FoBo >= v0.5.0 it will be fetched for you.